good-ware/js-mysql/README.md

 `npm i --save @goodware/mysql`

-If you intend to connect to RDS mysql using IAM passwordless login:
+If you don't intend to connect to RDS mysql using IAM passwordless login, you can reduce the size of node_modules by installing modules using `npm ci --no-optional`.
-`npm i --save aws-sdk`

 ## Usage